Content Marketing 11 min read

 When adding backlinks to your outreach post and building links internal to your site, make sure that the anchor text you use is relevant to the page you’re linking to.
 Anchor text is the highlighted text signifying a hyperlink to another page.

 This text reflects what the destination is about.
 Both readers and crawlers consider the relevance of your anchor text before following the link.
 Relevant anchor texts add to your chances of ranking higher in SERPs.

-12. Repurpose your content for all platforms.
+12. Repurpose and promote your content on other platforms.

 To boost your offsite efforts, you must be ready to repurpose your content for all the other platforms you’re using.
 This means making your on-site content digestible and shareable on other platforms.

 For example, turn your on-page article into an infographic that’s easily read on social media or maybe create a video for your YouTube channel.

 Don’t forget to link to your website to ensure that it benefits the users that stumble across your content.
 Make your repurposed content call your readers into action—which in this case is to visit your site or purchase from your brand.